Joyce Skefu

-Joyce Skefu (born 14 April 1964), is a Motswana-South African actress and voice artist.
+Joyce Skefu (born 14 April 1964) is a Motswana-South African actress and voice artist.
 She is best known for the roles in the television serials such as; Muvhango, Scandal! and Abomama.

 Personal life

 Skefu was born on 14 April 1964 in Botswana and moved to Soweto, Gauteng.
 She later grew up in Bloemfontein with her grandparents and Lesotho.
-She graduated with a higher Diploma in Beauty Therapy from the University of St. Thomas, Texas, Houston.
+She graduated with a higher Diploma in Beauty Therapy from the University of St. Thomas in Texas, Houston.

-She was married, but her husband passed away after few years of marriage.
+She was married, but her husband died after few years of marriage.
 She is a mother of two children.
 She was involved in two car accidents in 2010 and 2014, but survived with minor injuries.